 The MSN in Nursing Informatics is the first NI masters offered by a Texas-based university.
 This program fills a critical gap in advanced nursing education to prepare nurses for expanding roles in nursing informatics with emphasis on data management; analytics and clinical decision support; electronic health record adoption, implementation and evaluation; systems life cycle; and evaluating innovative technology solutions for clinical care.
-Students must have a MSN as the minimum preparation for admission to the post-master's nursing informatics certificate program.
+Students must have a BSN as the minimum RN preparation for admission to the MSN NI track.